slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On starting and timing

 <!--
-> *"Action is the foundational key to all success."
--- Pablo Picasso*
-> *"To take a significant step forward, you must make a series of finite improvements."
--- Donald J. Atwood, General Motors The greatest force for improvement is *resistance to change."
 > *"Change is inevitable, it’s our job to exploit it.*
 -- Eli Goldratt*
 > *"Action expresses priorities."